Refresh

 2. Cognitive closure: Satisfying our need for definitiveness

 Building on the Zeigarnik Effect, cognitive closure comes into play when we finally resolve that lingering to-do list.
-It refers to our desire for a clear, definitive conclusion to our tasks.
+Research from the University of Maryland defines cognitive closure as our psychological desire for a clear, definitive conclusion to our tasks and mental processes.

 In contrast, when you handle that email and clear it from your inbox, the tension dissipates, leaving you with a satisfying sense of completion.
 This is the essence of cognitive closure—resolving the ambiguity of open tasks and creating a mental space that feels orderly and under control.